Global-Uni-Fair-Feb-Mar-25-SI-Global-B-480x240.gif

 New Zealand Higher Education Structure

-New Zealand has eight state-funded universities and 16 Institutes of Technology and Polytechnics (ITPs), now consolidated into the Te Pūkenga-New Zealand Institute of Skills and Technology (NZIST), providing practical and vocational training.
-Private Training Establishments (PTEs), including English language schools, number around 550, offering various courses.
-Whether you seek a traditional university experience, hands-on training, or language proficiency, New Zealand's diverse educational landscape can cater to your needs.
+New Zealand has eight state-funded universities and 16 Institutes of Technology and Polytechnics (ITPs), which have been consolidated into Te Pūkenga – New Zealand Institute of Skills and Technology (NZIST), providing practical and vocational training.
+Additionally, there are around 550 Private Training Establishments (PTEs), including English language schools, offering a variety of courses.

 New Zealand Universities